moraeslucas/moraeslucas/README.md

 - ⚡ Fun fact: ...
 -->

-👨🏻‍💻 One of the reasons I've created these repositories was to offer some support to my previous students*
+👨🏻‍💻 One of the reasons I've created these repositories was to offer some coding examples*
 <br>
   *_I worked as a Full Stack Development Instructor_.
 <br>